xwmx/nb/README.md

 - Cards can include tags and other metadata.

-Since `nb` works directly on plain-text files organized in normal system directories in normal git repositories, it is a very close digital analogue to physical zettelkasten note taking.
+Since `nb` works directly on plain-text files organized in normal system directories in normal git repositories, `nb` is a very close digital analogue to physical zettelkasten note-taking.

 |    Zettelkasten   |                       `nb`                      |
 |:-----------------:|:-----------------------------------------------:|